external-secrets/external-secrets/docs/api/spec.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>PEM encoded CA bundle used to validate Akeyless Gateway certificate.
+<p>PEM/base64 encoded CA bundle used to validate Akeyless Gateway certificate.
 Only used
 if the AkeylessGWApiURL URL is using HTTPS protocol.
-This parameter is ignored for plain HTTP protocol connection.
 If not set the system root certificates are used to validate the TLS connection.</p>
 </td>
 </tr>